RBI Reverse Repo Rate

 Analyze Reverse Repo Rate Changes Over Time

-RBI Reverse Repo Rate overview
+About RBI Reverse Repo Rate

 RBI uses the Reverse Repo Rate as a tool to absorb excess liquidity from the market, limiting the investors’ borrowing power.
-Banks keep surplus funds in RBI and earn interest.
+Banks keep surplus funds in the RBI and earn interest.

 The reverse repo rate is an essential instrument in a central bank’s monetary policy framework.
 The Reserve Bank of India (RBI) uses the reverse repo rate to manage inflation and economic stability.